kkrueger-attunix/CosmosDB-GBB-Hackathon/challenges/Module5- Migrating Cassandra On-Prem Apps to CosmsoDB.md

 }
 ```
 ```
-Please note that we have used “Table” and “Column” properties in this class.
+Please note : we have used “Table” and “Column” properties in this class.
 This is derived from “Cassandra.Mapping.Attributes” and used to mention the Table name and Column names of Cassandra table.
 ```

 7. We can create an “IDataAccessProvider” interface now.
 This interface will contain all the signature of DataAccess class and we will implement this interface in our DataAccess class later.

+* Please copy the below code and paste to the interface.

+**IDataAccessProvider.cs**
 ```
-Please copy the below code and paste to the interface.

-IDataAccessProvider.cs
 using System.Collections.Generic;
 using System.Threading.Tasks;